6 Consulting Frameworks for Small Business (Guide + Worksheets)

 For example, taking your customers and grouping them by age group is an MECE principle because it is mutually exclusive—no individual can fall into more than one category—and collectively exhaustive—the groupings as a whole cover the entire population.

 The MECE framework helps in problem solving by allowing you to separate the problem into distinct, nonoverlapping issues.
 It ensures that no issues relevant to the problem are overlooked.
-According to Ethan Rasiel, author of “The McKinsey Way,” a major issues list using the MECE framework should contain no less than two major issues and no more than five major issues.
+According to Ethan Rasiel, author of “The McKinsey Way,” a list of major issues using the MECE framework should contain no fewer than two major issues and no more than five major issues.
 This acts as a broad indicator for a consultant on how to categorize information.
-Using MECE, you can create a Logic or Issue Tree that breaks down a problem into components.
+Using MECE, you can create a logic or issue tree that breaks down a problem into components.

 There should be no overlap in categories (mutually exclusive) and all the categories together should cover all possible options (collectively exhaustive).